xiaweijie1996/Full-Convolutional-Profile-Flow/README.md

 plt.savefig(save_path + 'sample.png')
 ```

-The few step results are shown below
+We train few step and save the generation results of these steps which are shown below

 <p align="center">
   <img src="materials/demo.gif" alt="Top Bar", width="500">